epeets/laravel-docker-template/README.md

 # LARAVEL ON DOCKER TEMPLATE

-This is a basic template to spin up Laravel on docker store on github to pull easily.
+This is a basic template to spin up Laravel on docker.

 This is mostly not my own work but the work of dev.to linked below: https://dev.to/aschmelyun/the-beauty-of-docker-for-local-laravel-development-13c0